pollen-robotics/reachy-2021-docs/content/dashboard/installation/software/index.md

 systemctl --user list-unit-files | grep reachy
 ```

-If the result is empty, it means that Reachy's services are in sudo mode.
-To learn how to switch the services to user mode, follow the instructions on [this page]({{< ref "/help/system/change-services-user-mode" >}}).

 ## Create Reachy's Hotspot
 ```bash
 nmcli dev wifi hotspot ifname wlp0s20f3 con-name Reachy-AP ssid Reachy-AP password "Reachy-AP"